-“The staff at Northwest Return to Work includes experienced physicians, physical and occupational therapists, psychologists, and support staff who are committed to the highest level of care of their clients.
+“The staff at Northwest Return to Work includes experienced physicians, therapists (physical therapy, occupational therapy, speech-language pathology), psychologists, and support staff who are committed to the highest level of care of their clients.
 For more information about our staff members, please select a name below.”

 Josh Cobbley, MS, OTR/L, CEAS, CWCE, is the founder of Northwest Return to Work.
 He is a certified work capacity evaluator (CWCE) and has been practicing in the area of industrial rehabilitation for over 20 years.
 Josh’s specialty is providing Functional Capacity Evaluations (FCE’s).
 He takes pride in approaching his assessments as a “thinking evaluator” and does not rely on a wrote or pre-packaged FCE system.
 Josh has administered and reviewed thousands of FCE’s.
 He performs/assists and reviews evaluations on a daily basis and regularly attends advanced training classes.
 Josh completed his undergraduate and graduate work in Chicago, earning a bachelor of arts in biology from North Park College and a master of science in occupational therapy from Rush University.
 He is also a certified ergonomics assessment specialist.